messier-app/website/index.md

 # Components

-- Tweak : called Messier in Cydia Repo, used in `Jailbreak` iOS.
+- Tweak: called Messier in Cydia Repo, used in `Jailbreak` iOS.
-- Dylib : messier.framework, used in `Non-Jailbreak` iOS or `Debugging` environment.
+- Dylib: messier.framework, used in `Non-Jailbreak` iOS or `Debugging` environment.
-- Desktop : installed from Messier.dmg, used to control the endpoint (app that injected by tweak or dylib)
+- Desktop: installed from Messier.dmg, used to control the endpoint (app that injected by tweak or dylib)

 # Latest build